It’s a question I get all the time:

 3. Have they helped people like me before?

 Any coach with a real success record will have client stories to share with you.
-The key here is not to get excited by big names.
+The key here is never get excited by big names.
 Again, I’ve met people who claim to have “coached” some serious high profile people, but I wouldn’t let them coach my friend’s dog in a competition.

 Get beyond the testimonials and the stories and ask if they’re comfortable connecting you with one of their clients who was in a similar place to you when they started.